ZIP: 1015

 Motivation

 Starting at Zcash's second halving in November 2024, under pre-existing consensus rules 100% of the block subsidies would be allocated to miners, and no further funds would be automatically allocated to any other entities.
-Consequently, unless the community takes action to approve new block-reward-based funding, existing teams dedicated to development or outreach or furthering charitable, educational, or scientific purposes would likely need to seek other sources of funding; failure to obtain such funding would likely impair their ability to continue serving the Zcash ecosystem.
+Consequently, unless the community takes action to approve new block-subsidy-based funding, existing teams dedicated to development or outreach or furthering charitable, educational, or scientific purposes would likely need to seek other sources of funding; failure to obtain such funding would likely impair their ability to continue serving the Zcash ecosystem.
 Setting aside a portion of the block subsidy to fund development will help ensure that both existing teams and new contributors can obtain funding in the future.

 It is important to balance the incentives for securing the consensus protocol through mining with funding crucial charitable, educational, and scientific activities like research, development, and outreach.
 Additionally, there is a need to continue to promote decentralization and the growth of independent development teams.